mcrumm/puppet-hhvm/README.md

 Usage:
 ======

-The module by default will install HipHop VM from a package.
+The module by default will install HipHop VM from a package and start the service on port 9000 as well as create a socket.

 class { "hhvm": }

+To launch multiple hhvm instances on seperate ports and sockets:

+class { "hhvm::service": port => 9001 }

+class { "hhvm::service": port => 9002 }

 To use a nightly instead: